Wholesale customers are demanding more product choices than ever before.

 And choice is growing at the product level as well.
 Manufacturers aren’t just bringing all-new products to market.
 They’re also atomizing existing product offerings to target market niches.
 Single products are becoming product families, as new versions are spun off based on secondary product attributes or variations in packaging.

-annual SKU proliferation rates of 30%+ within product categories.
+Some industries, such as beverage distribution, are contending with annual SKU proliferation rates of 30%+ within product categories.

 To keep up and continue to satisfy customer demands, many distributors find themselves pulled into a continuous cycle of product catalog growth.